 If you have low oil pressure at idle, make sure that your engine’s oil level is correct.
-Check your dipstick and make sure it’s not under the MIN mark.
+Check the oil dipstick and make sure it’s not under the MIN mark.

-The oil you use in your engine could cause a low oil pressure for your engine.
-If you are using a 0w-20 oil SAE on an engine that requires 5w-50 oil you could get a low oil pressure when the engine is hot.
+The oil you use in your engine could cause low oil pressure for your engine, especially at idle.
+If you are using 0w-20 oil in an engine that requires 5w-50 oil, you could get a low oil pressure when the engine is hot.

-If you have low oil pressure and you suspect that you have the wrong oil in your car, check your repair manual of what oil you should have and make an oil and oil filter change.
+If you have low oil pressure and suspect that you have the wrong oil in your car, check your repair manual of what oil you should have and make an oil and oil filter change.

 3. Dirty pickup to the oil pump

-Normally the oil pump is taking the oil from the bottom of the oil pan from a pipe.
-Before that pipe, there is often a net that will prevent any big metal pieces to go through the oil pump.
+Normally the oil pump takes the oil from the bottom of the oil pan from a pipe.
+Before that pipe, there is often a net that will prevent any big metal pieces from going through the oil pump.

 That filter/net could catch a lot of dirt and may have to be cleaned.
 To check this, you have to remove the oil pan from your vehicle and inspect the oil pickup.

-4. Damaged Oil pump
+4. Damaged oil pump

 5. An internal oil leak or damaged bearings

-Another problem could be that your bearings are already gone, but usually, you will hear a noise from the engine if the bearings are gone.
+Another problem could be that your crankshaft bearings are already gone, but usually, you will hear a nasty noise from the engine if the bearings are gone.
 These problems are not very easy to diagnose yourself if you are not a skilled mechanic.